 On our way to see our new horse and the anticipation is overwhelming, the closer we get to where the horse is.
 My heart was beating so fast, and I was nervous.
 We arrived and walked around the barn; The lady had her standing there waiting for us.

 As I came around the corner and seen the horse standing there, she looked at us, and her ears perked up, she was so beautiful.
 I had tears in my eyes and almost crying.
 My husband was right; she was perfect.

 He also examined her teeth and said, “from what he could see, she was around six years old,” like the lady we bought her from said.
-He also said her age was just a guess as well.
+He also told her age was just a guess as well.

 12 Years Gone By:

-It was always easy to keep weight on CINNY with just grass hay, simple pellet rain, and pasture.
-Never had any issues, so we didn’t have any reason to dig into proper nutrition.
-We also had two other horses, and they were easy to feed too.
+It was always easy to keep weight on Cinny with just grass hay, single pellet grain, and pasture.
+We never had any issues, so we didn’t have any reason to dig into learning more about proper nutrition.

 Sign of teeth problems To Look For In Horses.